Tight Neck And Shoulder Muscles? Time To Look At The Shoulder Blade

 The Shoulder blade or scapula for those playing along at home requires plenty of stability.
-It is the foundation with which you draw motion in your arm from.
-It is controlled by a fair few muscles, but the big players are Serratus anterior and a group of muscles known as the rotator cuff.
+It is the foundation from which you draw motion in your arm.
+It is controlled by a fair few muscles, but the big players are the Serratus anterior and a group of muscles known as the rotator cuff.

 What’s this about the rotator cuff?

-The rotator cuff plays an important role in our ability to move your hands.
+The rotator cuff plays an important role in our ability to move our hands.
 It allows them to guide all those tricky hand movements.
 The rotator cuff is also often a source of pain and injury, and this can often be traced back to poor scapula stability.
-If you find yourself constantly getting shoulder pain or have had trouble with your rotator cuff in the past, it may be time to look at the scapula as the source of the problem not the rotator cuff muscles.
+If you find yourself constantly getting shoulder pain or have had trouble with your rotator cuff in the past, it may be time to look at the scapula as the source of the problem, not the rotator cuff muscles.
 In particular a little guy with a tricky name we mentioned earlier, the Serratus Anterior.
 It is a smallish muscle that attaches your shoulder blade to your rib cage (and body).
-When it is not pulling it’s weight, the rotator cuff muscles start working over time until they go on strike for better working condition (otherwise known as pain in and injury)
+When it is not pulling its weight, the rotator cuff muscles start working overtime until they go on strike for better working conditions (otherwise known as pain in and injury)

 Fixing your Tight Neck And Shoulder Muscles